 Labels are one of the most difficult print materials for laser printers.
-A fuser equipped with a web oiler may be required for label applications to optimize feed reliability.
-If you print large quantities of labels or other glossy print media, install a web oiler upgrade kit P/N 40X1856.
+A fuser equipped with a dry web cleaner may be required for label applications to optimize feed reliability.
+If you print large quantities of labels or other glossy print media, then install a dry web cleaner upgrade kit (P/N 40X1856).
 Contact your local service representative for ordering information.

-- Using the printer operator panel, set the Paper Type to Labels in the Paper Menu.
-For vinyl and other heavy labels, set the Labels Weight (under the Paper Weight menu) to Heavy, and set the Labels Texture (under the Paper Texture menu) to Smooth. - Do not load labels together with paper or transparencies in the same paper tray.
+- From the printer control panel, set Paper Type to Labels in the Paper Menu.
+For vinyl and other heavy labels, set Labels Weight (under the Paper Weight menu) to Heavy, and set Labels Texture (under the Paper Texture menu) to Smooth. - Do not load labels together with paper or transparencies in the same paper tray.
 Combining print materials can cause feeding problems. - Use full label sheets.
 Partial sheets may cause labels to peel off during printing, resulting in a paper jam.
 Adhesive material may contaminate your printer.
 It could also void your printer and cartridge warranties.